 Payments were made or incurred to 2 current company directors for services provided in the course of normal business operations.
 Specifically, to a director for shareholder relations and financing, and to another director for services related to project management.
 Payment was also made to an officer of the Company for accounting and management services.
-Fees for these services amounted to \$64,612 in the current quarter of the fiscal year compared to \$84,790 for the corresponding period in the previous fiscal year when there was 3 related parties, 2 of which were for shareholder relations and financing.
+Fees for these services amounted to \$64,688 in the current quarter compared to \$64,560 for the corresponding period in the previous fiscal year.

 Also, payments were made to our independent directors for attendance at board and committee meetings.
-Fees for this amounted to \$2,000 for the current quarter of the current fiscal year compared to \$3,500 for the corresponding period in the previous fiscal year.
+Fees for this amounted to \$4,500 for the current quarter compared to \$4,000 for the corresponding period in the previous fiscal year.